Summary of Significant Accounting Policies (Policies)

 Revenue from customers is derived principally from food and beverage sales and the Company does not rely on any major customers as a source of revenue.

 The Company's management reviewed all significant newly-issued accounting pronouncements and concluded that, with the exception of the pronouncements below, they either are not applicable to the Company's operations or that no material effect is expected on the Company's consolidated financial statements as a result of future adoption.

-In March 2016, the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting (Topic 718)."
+In March 2016, the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting."
 This update simplifies several aspects of the accounting for share-based payment transactions, including income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-This ASU was effective for interim and annual periods beginning after December 15, 2016.
-The Company adopted ASU 2016-09 in the first quarter of 2017 and elected to apply this adoption prospectively.
-All excess tax benefits and deficiencies are recognized in the income tax expense line item on the Company's consolidated income statement, and are included within the changes in the income tax receivable line item on the consolidated statement of cash flows.
-The Company has elected to recognize forfeitures for awards with a requisite service period as they occur.
-The adoption of this ASU was immaterial to the Company's consolidated financial statements.
+This ASU is effective for interim and annual periods beginning after December 15, 2016, and early adoption is permitted.